marcelrienks/PieceOfCake.Web-Services-Data/README.md

 Tools include Administring users, projects and sprints, as well as Product Backlog planning, Sprint Backlog planning, Sprint Execution and review meetings.

 ## TECHNOLOGIES AND PATTERNS: ##
 Based on ScrummageV1, this version simply updates to the latest tech and libraries.

 This project is a test bed for implementing the Repository and Unit of Work Pattern for an MVC 5 project.
 It uses Code First approach through Entity Framework 6.

 There are aslo examples of how to use Async Awaits repository and Controller calls (not currently implemented).
 Twitter Bootstrap has been used for presentation.

+### 3rd Party Libraries ###
+* GraphDiff
+Used to update the entire graph tree of a context model, including relations

 ## DEVELOPMENT: ##
 * Create Management of Members